 Older generation RibEyes require a 15-second wait when finding RibEyes on the network.
 The newer ones do not require a wait.
 If you are using only newer generation RibEyes, you can eliminate the 15-second wait time by setting the "widgetType" in the webwidget section.

-For all WorldSID RibEyes and Hybrid III RibEyes with a single cable from the controller to the Trunk Box, set - widgetType = 1
+For all WorldSID RibEyes and Hybrid III RibEyes with a single cable from the controller to the Trunk Box, set - widgetType = 1 widgetType = 0

-For older generation RibEyes with a MultiTech Ethernet converter, set -
+For older generation RibEyes with two cables from the Controller to the Trunk Box, set -